Paper Gods: Promotion

 The band announced a tour of the United States and the United Kingdom to coincide with the album's release.

 The lead single from the album, "Pressure Off", was released in the United States on 19 June, first via Microsoft's Xbox Music.
 The song subsequently appeared on Google Music.

 Commercial performance and critical reception

 The album entered the UK Albums Chart at number five, becoming the band's ninth top-five album overall and making them one of only a handful of bands who have scored top-five albums in four consecutive decades.
 In the United States, it entered the Billboard 200 at number 10 and became their first top-10 album since Duran Duran (1993).
 In its second week, the album fell to number 76, and in its third and final week fell to number 194, though it re-entered the Billboard 200 at number 45 in January 2016.
 In Italy, the album peaked at number two.

-Paper Gods was met with generally favorable reviews from music critics.
+Paper Gods was met with generally favourable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 64, based on 14 reviews.